 These changes include:

-- the release of adrenalin and other stress hormones
+- release of adrenalin and dopamine

-- increased heart rate and blood pressure
+- increased heart rate and

-Effects of amphetamines
+Short-term effects of amphetamines

 Some of the immediate effects of amphetamines include:

-- a burst of energy, making the user talkative, restless and excited
+- a burst of energy – making the user talkative, restless and excited

 - accelerated heart rate and breathing